madvise — give advice about use of memory

 function, and the values have the same meanings, with the

-exception of MADV_DONTNEED
+exception of MADV_DONTNEED.

-The advice is indicated in the advice
+The advice is indicated in the advice argument, which is one

 of the following:

-No special treatment.
+MADV_NORMALNo special treatment.
 This is the default.

-Expect page references in random order.
+MADV_RANDOMExpect page references in random order.
 (Hence, read ahead may be less useful than normally.)

-Expect page references in sequential order.
+MADV_SEQUENTIALExpect page references in sequential order.
 (Hence, pages in the given range can be aggressively read ahead, and may be freed soon after they are accessed.)

-Expect access in the near future.
+MADV_WILLNEEDExpect access in the near future.
 (Hence, it might be a good idea to read some pages ahead.)

-Do not expect access in the near future.
+MADV_DONTNEEDDo not expect access in the near future.
 (For the time being, the application is finished with the given range, so the kernel can free resources associated with it.)

-After a successful MADV_DONTNEED
+After a successful MADV_DONTNEED operation, the

 semantics of memory access in the specified region